andriydruk/andriydruk.github.io/content/post/compact-compact-language-detector.md

 * [Compact Compact Language Detector 3 (ccld3)](https://github.com/andriydruk/ccld3)
 * [Compact FastText](https://github.com/andriydruk/compact-fasttext)

 Both libraries are written in pure C. They have zero dependencies and no external files, with all weights embedded directly in the source.
-For the build system, I provide CMake and my beloved SPM, but you can integrate them however you like.
+For the build system, I provide CMake and my beloved SwiftPM, but you can integrate them however you like.

 In other words, "compact" here means four things: